joeeyaura/slua/README.md

 # Contributing

 Sure!
 If you're interested in adding a feature, please make sure you file an issue before making a PR, but PRs for fixes are most welcome.
+Please note that since this fork tries to track upstream Luau relatively closely, some contributions are better submitted directly upstream so the broader Luau ecosystem can benefit, supposing they aren't in SLua-specific code.

 ## Building